weifanjiang/nlp_adversarial_attack/README.md

 ## Goal

-We try to generate adversarial examples for NLP models with black-box access (only predictions and confidence in prediction is accessible).
+We try to generate adversarial examples for NLP models with black-box access (only predictions and confidence of predictions are accessible).
 We aim to produce adversarial example with sentence-level perturbation.